 Is March a crowded time to visit Hawaii?

-I evaluated 2012 and 2013 data provided by Hawaii Tourism Authority, March is one of the most popular months to visit Hawaii.
+I evaluated data provided by Hawaii Tourism Authority, March is one of the most popular months to visit Hawaii.
 That being said, I have never felt like Hawaii was crowded during our visits in March.
 The only exception is around spring break for school children and Easter if Easter falls in March.
 If you are making plans to be in Hawaii during Easter and spring break, I advise you to pre-book any activities and restaurants that you don’t want to miss.

 Is March an expensive time to go to Hawaii?